logo

 Fo you need a script for videos

-In today’s digital age, video content has become an essential part of our lives.
-From social media to organization presentations, videos are everywhere.
-However, in the pursuit of creating engaging and authentic content, many environmental organizations still rely on scripts.
+In the pursuit of creating engaging and authentic content, many environmental organizations still rely on scripts.
 While scripts can be useful in some situations, they can also hinder authenticity and spontaneity.

 One caveat…. sometimes a professional voiceover is perfect for some videos.
 I’ve filmed and produced organization and corporate videos where a polished professional voiceover was the perfect fit.
 They were the perfect fit because of the target audience (eg. international launch of a major research project) or how the video was to be used (eg. large on-site project announcement gala).

-Reading from a scriptIn my experience, the problems with scripts usually tends to be in smaller organizations where someone on staff is tasked with appearing on camera for a video, and that person feels compelled to write a script and read from it while appearing on camera.
+Reading from a scriptIn my decade-plus of filmmaking experience, the problems with scripts usually tends to be in smaller organizations where someone on staff is tasked with appearing on camera for a video.
+That person feels compelled to write a script and read from it while appearing on camera because it’s safer or they are scared of saying the wrong thing.
+I see this fear being more common within organizations that have hard-and-fast rules about messaging that almost borders on an approach often seen in the corporate world.

 Here’s a few more reasons why scripts aren’t a great idea for most videos: